 Unfortunately the console will not support streaming services such as Netflix and Amazon Prime Video at launch.
+Nor will it have a browser for you to access these services in another way.
 Nintendo has justified the move by saying that its focus is on making a gaming system first and foremost.

 Neither the presentation nor the trailer made mention of a major rumor that was doing the rounds about the console supporting VR after the company admitted it was "researching" VR technology, according to someone who was present.